Naezy: Career

 Naezy's music often addresses socio-political issues and he has spoken about wanting to create music that is "conscious hip-hop" to bring awareness among young people.
 His songs "Haq Hai", "Tragedy Mein Comedy", "Azaad Hu Mein" are some of the songs that deal with politics and issues that the common man faces.

 He has faced issues convincing his family about his rap career, which was one reason he left the underground rap scene in 2018.
 Another reason he took this hiatus was to get away from the pressures of becoming more famous.
-The hiatus, however, made him realize his passion for rap music.
-He returned to the scene in 2019 with his new single "Aafat Wapas" which is a continuation of his first track "Aafat".
+The hiatus, however, made him realise his passion for rap music.
+He returned to the scene in 2019 with his new single "Aafat Wapas" which is a sequel of his first track "Aafat".
 The video was shot by Happy Mandal who he had worked with before and was shot using an iPhone XS Max.
-He has uploaded his debut album of six songs titled "Maghreb".
+The following year, he released his debut album, comprising six songs, titled "Maghreb".

+In 2024, Naezy appeared in an interview, where he was asked about his possible upcoming collaborations with other desi hip-hop artists.
+Upon being asked whether Talha Anjum was one of the artists he was going to collaborate with, he denied knowing the rapper.
+This sparked a well-publicized beef between the two artists, with the latter releasing a diss track against Naezy, titled, "Kaun Talha", on June 9, 2024, a reference to Naezy's response to the question he was asked in the interview.
+This prompted Naezy to respond on his track "Kya Bey Shaane", the next day, as well as "Napaak", which was released six days later.